lionelmace/ibmcloud-labs/labs/Lab 4 - Create natural Dialog with Watson Conversation/README.md

   ![](./images/tutorial_dialogtest2.png)

-# Step 6 - Integrate the dialog into a web app
+# Step 6 - Integrate the dialog into a web app (Optional)

 You may want to embed this dialog into a web app.
 This step shows you how to do so using an existing application available in the GitHub repo [Watson simple conversation](https://github.com/watson-developer-cloud/conversation-simple)